perseusrealdeal/PerseusDarkMode/README.md

 ```

-`Step 3:` Register the MainViewController and process traitCollectionDidChange event
+`Step 3:` Register the MainViewController and process traitCollectionDidChange for DarkMode changes

 ```swift